 We cannot exclude the possibility that numeric uncertainties play a role here.
-In $(\mathrm{Bi}{1-x}\mathrm{Sb}x)2\mathrm{Se}3$, the band gap varies quite slowly as a function of x, with a change of impurity composition of 5% corresponding to a band gap change of only $\sim 0.03\,\mathrm{eV}$.
+In $(Bi{1-x}Sb_x)2Se_3$, the band gap varies quite slowly as a function of x, with a change of impurity composition of 5% corresponding to a band gap change of only ~0.03 eV.
 Thus, the critical point could be hidden by disorder and artificial smearing, such that the system looks metallic even if a very small band gap has opened up.
 Moreover, finite-size effects may be important.
 In a disordered system we expect that the localization length evaluated in the middle of the mobility gap should grow as the mobility gap shrinks and the system approaches the critical metallic state.
 As one approaches the critical point at which this mobility gap vanishes, the localization length may exceed the size of the supercell and the states in neighboring supercells may overlap and behave like extended states.

 However, it is also possible that a finite window of metallic phase is physically correct.
 Since the topologically nontrivial and trivial insulating configurations compete with similar weight near criticality, the system may remain in the metallic phase until one of the two insulating phases comes to dominate.
 Support for this picture can be drawn from Ref.
 51, in which careful numerical simulations on a disordered lattice model showed a finite-width region of metallic phase as the system was driven from the TI to the NI phase with increasing disorder strength while other parameters were held fixed.
-In our case the disorder strength remains approximately constant, but the ratio of disorder strength to energy gap varies with x, so that a metallic plateau may still be expected.
-We leave these questions as avenues to pursue in future research.

 FIG. 9.
-Disordered spectral functions of $(Bi{1-x}In_x)2Se_3$ unfolded into the primitive-cell BZ. (a) x=8.3%. (b) x=12.5%. (c) x=14.6%. (d) x=16.7%. (e) x=18.8%.
+Disordered spectral functions of $(Bi{1-x}In_x)2Se_3$ unfolded into the primitive-cell BZ. (a) x = 8.3%. (b) x = 12.5%. (c) x = 14.6%. (d) x = 16.7%. (e) x = 18.8%.